BlauGroup/RNMC/Testing.md

 ## End-to-end Testing for GMC and NPMC

 There are end-to-end testing examples for GMC and NPMC but not for LGMC as its trajectories are not deterministic.
-Run the tests using `test.sh` inside the `tests` folder.
+These tests can be run using `test.sh` **from the main `RNMC` directory**.

 ## Unit Testing
 The `tests` folder also contains unit tests using [GoogleTest](https://google.github.io/googletest/primer.html).
 Unit tests are available for the following classes: `reaction_network`, `nano_particle`, `lattice_reaction_network`, and `lattice`.
 The unit tests can be used to help determine if changes to the open-source code introduce bugs but are not completely comprehensive.